Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Introduction

 The recent discovery of intrinsic magnetism in van der Waals (vdW) materials, such as CrI$_3$ and MnBi$_2$Te$_4$, has opened a new frontier in exploring low-dimensional magnetism~\cite{sivadas2018stacking,jiang2019stacking,sun2019giant,lei2021magnetoelectric,deng2020quantum,li2019intrinsic,otrokov2019unique,li2024dissipationless,gao2024antiferromagnetic,gao2021layer,gao2023quantum,wang2023quantum}.
 A key feature of these quasi-2D systems is their unique layer stacking order, which typically breaks spatial inversion symmetry ($\mathcal{P}$).
-When combined with magnetic order that breaks time-reversal symmetry ($\mathcal{T}$), this stacking establishes the fundamental prerequisite for a linear magnetoelectric effect~\cite{liu2020magnetoelectric,qiu2025observation}.
-The modern theory of the ME effect focuses on axion coupling in three-dimensional (3D) systems.
-For instance, the ME coefficient is quantized to $e^2/2h$ in axion insulators~\cite{lei2024capacitive,mei2024electrically}.
-In parallel, the role of Berry phase effects in electronic transport, such as the anomalous Hall effect~\cite{nagaosa2010anomalous,xiao2010berry}, its nonlinear counterpart~\cite{sodemann2015quantum} and orbital magnetization~\cite{shi2007quantum,ceresoli2006orbital}, has been extensively studied.
-Upto date, the role of the Berry phase in linear magnetoelectric phenomena, particularly in quasi-2D magnetic systems, remains largely unexplored.
+When combined with magnetic order that breaks time-reversal symmetry ($\mathcal{T}$), this stacking magnetic order establishes the fundamental prerequisite for linear ME effect~\cite{liu2020magnetoelectric,qiu2025observation}.
+The modern theory of the ME effect focuses on axion coupling in 3D systems.
+For instance, the ME coefficient ishalf-quantized to $e^2/2h$ in axion insulators~\cite{lei2024capacitive,mei2024electrically}.
+In parallel, the role of Berry phase effects in electronic transport, such as the anomalous Hall effect~\cite{nagaosa2010anomalous,xiao2010berry}, its nonlinear counterpart~\cite{sodemann2015quantum} and orbital magnetization~\cite{shi2007quantum,ceresoli2006orbital}, has been well studied.
+Up to date, the role of the Berry phase in linear ME phenomena, particularly in quasi-2D magnetic systems, remains largely unexplored.